What is there to gain from pain?

 It’s been a year of thrashing around in my mind and body to get away from the pain, to stop the pain, to wait for it to go.
 Recently, I somehow stopped, exhausted from my reactions.
 Able to pause and have a real look myself, a real meeting with my shoulder.

 Now I am learning.
 I didn’t listen.
 I didn’t respond.
 I reacted with anger, what else is new?
 So habitual is this reaction of mine that I live in it as “normal.”
-A teacher recently spoke to the possibilities of change that occur when we settle our awareness on automatic functions such as breathing.
+A teacher recently spoke to the possibilities of change that occurs when we settle our awareness on automatic functions such as breathing.
 That seems simple compared to settling my awareness on my automatic reactions, especially to pain.
 But I’m getting there slowly, slowly.

 This injury didn’t “just happen.”
 When did the pain start?
 Long before that day of over use.